stevenhorkey/grayscale-theme/_posts/2018-02-26-Doubts-Incarnate.md

 ---
 layout: post
 title: 'Doubts Incarnate'
-date: 2018-02-25
+date: 2018-02-26
 image: 'https://images.unsplash.com/photo-1514351630998-ad9175c7791d?ixlib=rb-0.3.5&ixid=eyJhcHBfaWQiOjEyMDd9&s=23fa2a329c90ca07666307e6033f8076&auto=format&fit=crop&w=2767&q=80'
-alt-imgage: 'Photo by John Peters on Unsplash'
+alt-image: 'Photo by John Peters on Unsplash'
 photographer: 'John Peters'
 category:
 description: 'The biggest tragedy we face in life is not that we lose something, but that we gain the arrogance of thinking that there is anything to lose in the first place.'